 Batman Turkey Travel Guide

-Hasankeyf, located 35 km east of Batman city on the Tigris River, is an ancient a city area with a history spanning 12,000 years, demonstrating Roman, Byzantine, Artukid, Ayyubid, and Ottoman civilizations.
-It once served as a significant trade route hub.
+Hasankeyf, located 35 km east of Batman city on the Tigris River, is an ancient a metropolitan area with a history spanning 12,000 years, demonstrating Roman, Byzantine, Artukid, Ayyubid, and From the ottoman empire civilizations.
+It once served as an important trade route hub.

 Due to the Ilısu Dam, many heritage structures were relocated or submerged, creating a poignant and altered landscape.
 The Batman Museum at the city center displays archaeological artifacts from the region, including finds from Hasankeyf.